voliva/safe-decimal/article.md

 The only basic arithmetic operation that can give recurring decimals is division.
 1 and 3 are both safe numbers, but if you divide 1/3 it gives back 0.333... which has recurring decimals.

-The other big limitation of only using safe numbers is that they are discrete, it can't represent all the numbers that rationals do.
+The other big limitation of only using safe numbers is that they are discrete, they can't represent all the numbers that rationals do.

 Looks like safe numbers are the key to the solution, but is there a way we can solve these two limitations?